Change Your Diet Now

 - Rein in calories.
 Many people are battling excess weight as well as (and possibly because of) eating the wrong foods.
 Calories eaten need to be balanced with calories burned from exercise, work and simply being alive.

-You might need to start by reducing your portion sizes.
-(You’ll find more on this in the Lose Weight section).
+You might need to start by reducing your portion sizes (see below).
 Try cutting portions in half, but take twice as long to chew.

 - Rebalance food choices.
 The USDA guidelines on how to fill your plate make for a good start.
 At each meal, fill half your plate with fruits and vegetables, one quarter with whole grains and the final quarter with lean protein.
 Make gradual cuts in fats—for instance, you might find it easier to go from whole milk to 2% to 1% to fat-free in stages.
 Reach for fruit, vegetables, or unsalted nuts when you want a snack, and replace at least one meat meal every week with a leaner protein source.